mcormier/blog/_posts/2014-03-19-ikea-expedit-hack.md

 <img src="/images/ikeahack/asymetrical_expedit.jpg" />

 Of course, moving the shelves caused another issue.
-There is no light for browsing records in the new location.  _What ever could be done?_ Like any self respecting middle class Mr. Fix-It I headed down to the local cavernous box of a house fixing store and stared at LED lights for a while. **Hey!
-Look this one has a remote control and you can change the light color.** Eventually I settled on a Sylvania light flute.
-It has a plastic base but the light is detachable.
-It can be used as an emergency flashlight if the power goes out.
+There is no light for browsing records in the new location.  _What ever could be done?_ Like any self respecting middle class Mr. Fix-It I headed down to the local cavernous box of a house fixing store and stared at LED lights for a while. "**Hey!
+Look this one has a remote control and you can change the light color.**" Eventually I settled on a Sylvania light flute.
+It has a plastic base while the light is detachable and can be used as an emergency flashlight if the power goes out.
 I also can detach it and wave it at the cat to create a cheap strobe light effect, which she seems quite fascinated with.
 However, she's also quite fascinated with boxes and grocery bags.
 Meh, the life of a house cat.

 <img src="/images/ikeahack/light_candle_paint.jpg" />